 Any person can be a legatee (beneficiary by the Will) including a minor or a lunatic.
-However, a bequest to a person not in existence at the time of testator’s death is void (This happens when the legatee die before the testator).
-A minor can bequeath property through executor/trustees till the time of attaining majority.
+However, a bequest to a person not in existence at the time of testator’s death is void (This happens when the legatee dies before the testator).
+A minor can bequeath property through executor/trustees until the time of attaining majority.

 REGISTRATION OF WILL